vcherkassky/cloudroutes-developerdocs/Creating_Monitors.md

 ### Step 2: The monitor creation form - html

 Where Step #1 defines what fields should be present in the form Step #2 actually creates the web form page.
-The easiest way to create a new forms page is to simply copy an existing page and modify the input fields; a good reference would be the [http-keyword](https://github.com/asm-products/cloudroutes-static/blob/master/templates/monitors/http-keyword.html) html page.
+The easiest way to create a new web form page is to simply copy an existing page and modify the input fields; a good reference would be the [http-keyword](https://github.com/asm-products/cloudroutes-static/blob/master/templates/monitors/http-keyword.html) html page.

 #### Form inputs